3 effective ways to protect your savings from inflation

 As a result, according to the Office for National Statistics (ONS), inflation reached a peak of 11.1% in the 12 months to October 2022.

-Fortunately, price rises have slowed since then and the rate of inflation is falling.
+Fortunately, price rises have slowed, and the rate of inflation fell in recent months.
 Indeed, the ONS reports that inflation was 1.7% in the 12 months to September 2024.

 Additionally, during her Budget announcement, Rachel Reeves revealed that the Office for Budget Responsibility (OBR) predicts inflation to average: